vtex-apps/search-result/docs/README.md

 VTEX Search Result app is responsible for handling the result fetched by the [VTEX Search API](https://documenter.getpostman.com/view/845/vtex-search-api/Hs43#8b71745e-00f9-6c98-b776-f4468ecb7a5e) and displaying it to users.

-Therefore, the app exports all store blocks expected in a search results page, such as the filters and the product gallery.
+The app therefore exports all store blocks expected in a search results page, such as the filters and the product gallery.

 ![search-result](https://user-images.githubusercontent.com/52087100/77557721-d96b6580-6e98-11ea-9178-77c8c4a6408e.png)